alberto56/api_contract/README.md

 ### Basic installation with examples

-    git clone git@github.com:alberto56/apitesting.git
+    git clone git@github.com:alberto56/api_contract.git
-    cd apitesting
+    cd api_contract
     cp examples/plurals/frontend/example.settings.php examples/plurals/frontend/settings.php
     cp examples/plurals/backend/example.settings.php examples/plurals/backend/settings.php
     git submodule init
     git submodule update

 Example code and tests will require that certain files be accessible via HTTP.
 If you wish to try the examples or run tests, you must be able to visit `examples/plurals/frontend/index.php` and `examples/plurals/backend/index.php` on a web browser.
-If this project is available at `http://localhost/apitesting`, so that `http://localhost/apitesting/examples/plurals/frontend/index.php` gives you a simple form, then you have finished installation.
+If this project is available at `http://localhost/api_contract`, so that `http://localhost/api_contract/examples/plurals/frontend/index.php` gives you a simple form, then you have finished installation.
 Otherwise, modify the following two files and set `$settings['frontend_server']` and `$settings['backend_server']`:

  * `./examples/plurals/frontend/settings.php`
  * `./examples/plurals/backend/settings.php`